+- 3.8 The National Park Management Plan (NPMP) contains 10 outcomes covering:

+- 1. Biodiversity;

+- 2. Cultural Heritage;

+- 3. Natural Beauty;

+- 4. Climate Change and Natural Resources;

+- 5. Mineral Extraction

+- 6. Traffic, Travel and Accessibility;

+- 7. Recreation and Tourism;

+- 8. Understanding the National Park;

+- 9. People and Communities;

+- 10. Economy

-- 3.9 The Core Strategy also carries forward the principle of partnership working and explains the role of partners and the mechanism needed to achieve the vision.
-It is the principal document to guide land use and development in the National Park.
+- 3.9 The outcomes in this Core Strategy are the spatial expression of those in the NPMP (see paragraph 5.3).
+The Strategy also carries forward the principle of partnership working and explains the role of partners and the mechanisms needed to achieve the vision.
+It is the principal document to guide land-use and development in the National Park.
 It will be used to guide development management decisions and provide important principles, influencing and shaping solutions most appropriate to this special area.
-Sometimes this will involve 'win-win' solutions that provide services and address needs in ways that involve no development at all. - 3.10 The challenge and duty on all the bodies charged with managing the National Park is to do it in a way that conserves and enhances the very essence of its character, in order to pass it on in a healthy state, valued by future generations. - 3.11 This Core Strategy will be supported by the following statutory Development Plan Documents (DPD) and Supplementary Planning Documents (SPD): - Development Management Policies DPD; - Proposals Map covering the whole National Park, plus detailed inset maps of villages; - Design Guide SPD (already produced); - Technical Design Supplements SPD; - Climate Change and Sustainable Building SPD; and - Replacements for existing supplementary planning guidance covering the eligible local need for affordable housing and the design of farm buildings. - 3.12 These documents in combination will make up the Peak District LDF and when adopted will become the statutory Development Plan for the National Park5. - 3.13 Other strategies and plans produced by the National Park Authority and its partners are material considerations to be referred to alongside the documents above.
-They include: - Sustainable Community Strategies - The Peak District Landscape Strategy; - Conservation Area Appraisals; - The Peak District Biodiversity Action Plan; and - The Peak District Recreation Strategy;
+Sometimes this will involve 'win-win' solutions that provide services and address needs in ways that involve no development at all.

+- 3.10 The challenge and duty on all the bodies charged with managing the National Park is to do it in a way that conserves and enhances the very essence of its character, in order to pass it in a healthy state, valued by future generations.

+- 3.11 This Core Strategy will be supported by the following statutory Development Plan Documents (DPD) and Supplementary Planning Documents (SPD):

+- Development Management Policies DPD;

+- Proposals Map covering the whole National Park, plus detailed inset maps of villages;

+- Design Guide SPD (already produced);

+- Technical Design Supplements SPD;

+- Climate Change and Sustainable Building SPD; and

+- Replacements for existing supplementary planning guidance covering the local need for affordable housing and the design of farm buildings.

+- 3.12 These documents in combination will make up the Peak District LDF and when adopted will become the Statutory Development Plan for the National Park.

+- 3.13 Other strategies and plans produced by the National Park Authority and its partners are material considerations to be referred to alongside the documents above.
+They include:

+- Sustainable Community Strategies

+- The Peak District Landscape Strategy;

+- Conservation Area Appraisals;

+- The Peak District Biodiversity Action Plan; and

+- The Peak District Recreation Strategy;